ember-learn/super-rentals-tutorial/CONTRIBUTING.md

     git add app/templates/about.hbs
     ```

-If you are adding a _test_ file, be sure to run `ember test --path dist` before adding the test file.
+If you are adding a _test_ file, be sure to run `pnpm test` before adding the test file.
 This way, the generator will run the tests before adding them, and will fail in generating broken code if the tests themselves fail.
-The `--path` flag will speed up the test build and prevent test timeouts.

 #### Using `run:pause`